SajedehLashgari/Personalized-Recommendation-Engine-with-Cypher/README.md

 # Personalized Recommendation Engine with Cypher
-Building a Real-Time Personalized Recommendation Engine with Cypher

-First, a datastore based on graphs was created for different movies, then it was built a Real-Time Personalized Recommendation Engine with Cypher.
+First, we created a datastore based on graphs for different movies, then we built a Real-Time Personalized Recommendation Engine with Cypher.